 China urges US to “stop flexing muscles” in South China Sea

-China has urged the U.S. military to "stop flexing muscles" in the disputed South China Sea.
-A spokesman for the Chinese ministry of defense told reporters in Bangkok that Beijing wants the U.S. to halt what he called "provocations" in the South China Sea.
+China on Monday urged the US military to "stop flexing muscles" in the disputed South China Sea, a point of persistent friction in a relationship both sides said was generally improving.
+A spokesman for the Chinese Ministry of Defense, Col. Wu Qian, told reporters in Bangkok that the South China Sea was among numerous issues discussed earlier in the day when US Defense Secretary Mark Esper held his first face-to-face meeting with the Chinese defense minister, Gen. Wei Fenghe.

-The spokesman, Col. Wu Qian, spoke to reporters Monday after the Chinese minister of defense, Gen. Wei Fenghe, met with U.S. Defense Minister Mark Esper on the margins of an Asia defense officials conference.
-In brief remarks afterward, Esper said they made progress and agreed to hold frequent follow-up talks.
+They met for more than half an hour on the margins of a broader Asia defense officials' conference.
+"We agreed to keep talking and engaging frequently," Esper told reporters afterward in a brief exchange.

+"We continue to make progress on any number of issues."
+The South China Sea for years has been a major point of contention between Beijing and Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)